 Why weight training?
 When you lift a weight, you recruit the low-threshold, type 1 fibers first.
 Type 2 fibers, the higher threshold ones, come into play when the type 1 fibers need extra reinforcement.
 If the weight is light enough, you recruit only low-threshold, type 1 fibers.
 However, if you keep lifting a light weight, the type 1 fibers will eventually fatigue and call upon the type 2 fibers to pick up the slack.
 So, it’s possible challenge the type 2 fibers enough to elicit growth with lighter weights, as long as you take the exercise to fatigue.

 Another way to target the fast-twitch muscle fibers is to simply lift heavy.
 Choose a weight that’s a high percentage of your one-rep max, preferably 80 to 90% so you’re focusing on strength.
 By doing this, you’ll quickly recruit and challenge your fast-twitch muscle fibers.
 Heavier weights and muscle fatigue are your friends when it comes to training your fast-twitch fibers.

 Imbalanced Exercise Training: Add Some Power

 Type 2 fibers are also power fibers.
 Power is simply force divided by time, doing a repetition in a shorter time frame boosts power.
 To make a movement more powerful, use a lower resistance, around 60% of one-rep max and increase the tempo of the rep. Training for power is every bit as important as training for strength.
-Power moves will help you to avoid imbalanced exercise training and preserve fast-twitch muscle fibers and develop the skill needed to rise out of a chair quickly and with force.
+Power moves will help you to avoid imbalanced exercise training and preserve fast-twitch muscle fibers developing the skill you need to rise out of a chair quickly and with force.